Can hospital design offer new healthcare environments for patients, medical staff and visitors by rethinking their spatial relations?

 Hospitals have for the most part evolved into a formulaic translation of functional requirements into physical form, limiting the role that architecture can play in healthcare environments.

-This first stage competition entry for the design of a medical campus on the periphery of Vienna takes on the full programmatic and fiscal requirements of hospital design to introduce a new typology – the ‘medical-hof’.
+This first stage competition entry for the design of a medical campus on the periphery of Vienna takes on the full programmatic and economic requirements of hospital design to introduce a new typology – the ‘Medical-Hof’.

 Our proposal forges relations between interior and exterior environments, while reconfiguring departmental layouts and adjacencies to shift how patients and staff experience healthcare settings.